 Whether you are developing, procuring, or investing in, financial technology we understand the opportunities and challenges you face.
-Our Fintech Group supports clients across the full Fintech spectrum: clients range from established financial institutions and global technology and telecoms companies, to investors and start-ups with the potential to act as market disrupters.
+Our tier one-ranked fintech practice supports clients from across the full Fintech spectrum: clients range from established financial institutions and global technology and telecoms companies, to investors and start-ups with the potential to act as market disrupters.

 We regularly advise on the interplay between developments in the fields of technology, data exploitation and financial regulation.
 We recognise that businesses can have very different approaches and appetite to risk depending on where they sit in the Fintech sector.
 We acknowledge this in our advisory approach, and will tailor our input to meet your individual needs and requirements.

 We have been advising our Fintech clients in multiple jurisdictions on a broad range of topics, including:

 - the impact and development of AI solutions, blockchain-based projects and other emergent technologies

 - financing and investments to fund R&D, product development/expansion plans and corporate acquisition activity

 - strategic sourcing, including designing and implementing intelligent, multi-supplier technology sourcing processes